Air Fryer Energy Cost Calculator

 Beyond the kWh itself, factor these in when calculating true energy impact:

-Standby power drain: Your oven stays off.
 Most air fryers draw 0.5-2W at rest.
-Over a year, that’s $0.50-2.00 if left plugged in — negligible but worth noting.
+Over a year, that’s $0.50-2.00 if left plugged in - negligible but worth noting.
+Your oven stays off completely, drawing zero standby power, so this favors neither appliance heavily.

-Preheat efficiency: Air fryers preheat in 2-3 minutes while ovens take 10-15 minutes.
+Air fryers preheat in 2-3 minutes while ovens take 10-15 minutes.
 If you forget to turn off the oven, the difference compounds quickly.
 A forgotten 3500W oven running an extra 10 minutes costs ~$0.10 per incident.
+This hidden cost adds up fast - multiply $0.10 by even one forgotten oven per week and you’re looking at $5/year in pure waste.

-Climate impact: In summer, your AC works harder if an oven heats your kitchen.
+In summer, your AC works harder if an oven heats your kitchen.
 In a 75°F-maintained house with 3500W oven heat waste, your AC runs an extra 15-20 minutes, drawing ~1 kWh at typical AC efficiency.
 That’s another $0.15-0.30 per cooking session.
-Air fryers eliminate this.
+Air fryers eliminate this entirely, making them particularly efficient in warm climates.

-These “hidden” factors often exceed the direct kWh savings for air fryer users, especially in warm climates.
+The cumulative effect: These “hidden” factors often exceed the direct kWh savings for air fryer users, especially in warm climates.
+In summer months, the total energy advantage of air fryers can be 2-3x higher than the raw kWh comparison suggests.

 FAQ: Does Air Fryer Increase Electric Bill?